You can read this article in a selection of languages other than English.

 Yes.
 These twitches are probably ‘sleep starts’ – quick jerks of the arms and legs that happen as your child falls asleep.
 Up to 70% of children and grown-ups have sleep starts.
 Tiredness, stress or lack of sleep might make them worse, so it can be worth checking your child’s sleep habits.
-If the jerks are more than quick jerks or twitches or you notice jerking later in the night, you should check with your GP.
+If the jerks are repetitive rather than just one or two quick movements, or if they happen throughout the night, you should check with your GP.

 Is it normal that I have to wake my eight-year-old up for school?

-It could be normal, but eight-year-olds usually wake up by themselves.
-This might be a sign that your child has a sleep problem.
-Check your child’s sleep habits, particularly whether he’s getting enough sleep for a school-age child.
+It could be normal, but most primary school-age children wake by themselves in the morning if they’re getting enough sleep at night.
+Check your child’s sleep habits to see whether he’s getting enough sleep for a school-age child.
 And always see your GP if you’re concerned.

 My child snores and gasps at night.
 Should I be worried?